MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/service/ActivityParty.md

 ---
-title: ActivityParty - Common Data Model | Microsoft Docs
+title: ActivityParty in service - Common Data Model | Microsoft Docs
 description: Person or group associated with an activity.
 An activity can have multiple activity parties.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Activity Party
+# Activity Party in service

 Person or group associated with an activity.
 An activity can have multiple activity parties.